Lewis O'Brien (footballer): Huddersfield Town

 In March 2019 new manager Gary Bowyer rested O'Brien from first-team duties, ending "a run of 30 successive league starts" in order to be fully fit for the club's relegation battle.
 Following a return to first-team action, O'Brien spoke about his experience during his first year as a senior professional.
 In May 2019 he praised David Ball for helping him develop during his time with Bradford, having previously commended Ball for taking him under his wing.

 In July 2019, following the end of his loan spell with Bradford and upon his return to parent club Huddersfield, O'Brien was given an improved three-year contract.
 He won the EFL Goal of the Month in January 2020.
 He was Huddersfield Town's 'Player of the Year' for the 2019–20 season.

-In August 2020 O'Brien suffered a quad injury and would be out for three-to-four weeks, missing the start of the 2020–21 season.
-O'Brien remain injured a month later.
+In August 2020, O'Brien suffered a quad injury, missing the start of the 2020–21 season.
+He remained injured a month later.

-He signed a new contract with the club in September 2021.
+O'Brien signed a new contract with the club in September 2021.
 At the end of the 2021–22 season he was linked with a move to the Premier League.

 Nottingham Forest

-Following Huddersfield's defeat in the 2022 EFL Championship play-off Final, O'Brien, along with his teammate Harry Toffolo, moved to Premier League side Nottingham Forest, who defeated Huddersfield in the aforementioned final.
+Following Huddersfield's defeat in the 2022 EFL Championship play-off final, O'Brien, along with his teammate Harry Toffolo, moved to Premier League side Nottingham Forest, who defeated Huddersfield in the aforementioned final.

 In January 2023, O'Brien was due to be loaned to Blackburn Rovers, but the transfer was not ratified by the English Football League due to late submission of paperwork.
 O'Brien was subsequently left out of Nottingham Forest's 25-man Premier League squad for the rest of the season.

 In March 2023 he began talks with Major League Soccer team D.C.
 United for a loan move.
 A short-term loan deal was signed on 16 March, running until 16 July 2023.

+On 31 August 2023, O'Brien joined Championship club Middlesbrough on loan until the end of the 2023–24 season.
+He suffered leg and ankle injuries on 30 September and was ruled out for at least two months.

+On 30 July 2024, O'Brien returned to Major League Soccer to join Los Angeles FC on loan for the remainder of the 2024 season, with a purchase option.

+In February 2025 O'Brien moved on loan to Swansea City.

+Wrexham

+On 24 July 2025, it was announced O'Brien had signed for EFL Championship club Wrexham for an undisclosed fee.